Give Up: Composition

 Give Up is considered a combination of indie rock and electronic music—dubbed by some "indietronica".
 MTV's Brian Wallace described the sound of the album as a collision between "moody indie rock with the manipulated samples, keyboards and beats of IDM electronica."
 Programmed elements are accentuated with acoustic guitars and live drums.
 Critics compared it to the eighties synthpop and new wave genres.
 Pitchfork Media's Matt LeMay and AllMusic's Heather Phares both commented on the contrasts between the "cool, clean synths" and Gibbard's vocal melodies.
-Nearly every synthesized element on the album uses the K2000RS, a sampler produced by Kurzweil Music Systems.
+Nearly every synthesized element on the album uses the Kurzweil K2000RS, a sampler.
 The device came with bass and synthesizer presets, though Tamborello would significantly alter each preset to make it more original.
 His computer at the time was a Macintosh Quadra, which was not sufficiently powerful enough to record audio with.
 Tamborello used it as a sequencer, controlling the K2000RS with MIDI.
 He would program the drum patterns in the computer.
 He also used an Apple PowerBook G4, a small laptop computer, to record the album.

 Lyrically, the album touches on themes of love, as well as fame, history, and friendship.
 On both Give Up and Transatlanticism, the Death Cab for Cutie album released the same year, Gibbard lyrically explores distance and "the ability of relationships to survive [separation]."
 Gibbard noted that "District", "Brand New Colony", and "This Place is a Prison" were the only strictly autobiographical songs: "Everything else is just kind of daydreaming and coming up with ideas for songs that aren't necessarily based in reality, and I think that was a lot more fun for me to do because I'd never really done that before," he said in 2002.
 Alexia Loundras of the BBC observed that the album offers a melancholy but hopeful sentiment.
 Portions of Give Up were inspired by the break-up of what Gibbard called his "first real adult relationship."
 The split occurred because of how much time Gibbard devoted to music.
 Afterwards, his former partner relocated to Washington, D.C., which inspired "The District Sleeps Alone Tonight".